08 Aug 11 Proven On-page SEO Techniques To Skyrocket Your Traffic

 Use your keyword in the alt tags of images on your page.

-You can add the alt tag from inside WordPress editor.
+You can add the alt tag from inside the WordPress editor.

 First, select the image in your article.